Computing Euler characteristics using quantum field theory: Counting admissible graphs

 \subsection{Labeled graphs versus isomorphism classes of graphs}

 Although we want to count isomorphism classes of graphs, it is convenient to start with {\em labeled} graphs, where the half-edges are the set of consecutive integers $H = \{1,2,\ldots,|H|\}$ (see Figure~\ref{labels} for an example).
-A labeled graph will be denoted $\ell G$.
+A labeled graph will be denoted $lG$.
 The set of labeled admissible graphs with $m$ edges and $k$ vertices will be denoted $\mathcal{LG}(m,k)$.

-Two labeled graphs are equal only if they are represented by identical triples $(H,E,V)$.
+Two labeled graphs are equal if and only if they are represented by identical triples $(H,E,V)$.
 The following proposition relates the count of labeled graphs with the number of isomorphism classes of graphs.

 \begin{proposition} \end{proposition}